cloudnative-pg/cloudnative-pg/docs/src/replication.md

 CloudNativePG fills this gap by introducing the concept of cluster-managed replication slots, starting with high availability clusters.
-This feature automatically manages physical replication slots for each hot standby replica in the High Availability cluster, both in the primary and the standby.
+This feature automatically manages replication slots for each hot standby replica in the High Availability cluster, both in the primary and the standby.

 In CloudNativePG, we use the terms:

-- **Primary HA slot**: a physical replication slot whose lifecycle is entirely managed by the current primary of the cluster and whose purpose is to map to a specific standby in streaming replication.
+- **Primary HA slot**: a replication slot whose lifecycle is entirely managed by the current primary of the cluster and whose purpose is to map to a specific standby in streaming replication.
 Such a slot lives on the primary only.
-- **Standby HA slot**: a physical replication slot for a standby whose lifecycle is entirely managed by another standby in the cluster, based on the content of the `pg_replication_slots` view in the primary, and updated at regular intervals using `pg_replication_slot_advance()`.
+- **Standby HA slot**: a replication slot for a standby whose lifecycle is entirely managed by another standby in the cluster, based on the content of the `pg_replication_slots` view in the primary, and updated at regular intervals using `pg_replication_slot_advance()`.